 \section{Data and Model Pretraining}

-The original T5 model is pre-trained on the Colossal Clean Crawled Corpus (C4)~\citep{t5}, a large collection including roughly 750GB of web-scraped English texts sourced from the CommonCrawl.
-This was subsequently cleaned employing heuristics aimed at removing templated fillers, text deduplication, Javascript code, slurs and non-English texts.
-The multilingual counterpart of T5 adopts a similar procedure to create mC4~\citep{xue-etal-2021-mt5}, a multilingual version of the C4 corpus including 107 languages.
-While the authors of mC4 still perform text deduplication, language detection and bad words removal, they lower the language detection threshold to 70\% and omit other useful heuristics due to the great variability across the covered character systems, such as filtering sentences having non-standard end-of-sentence punctuation.
-As a consequence, the resulting corpus has an overall lower quality, with a recent study finding 16\% of examples in a random sample of mC4 being associated to the wrong language tag, and 11\% of them not containing any linguistic information~\citep{caswell-etal-2022-quality}.

-In light of this, we decided to perform a more thorough data cleaning of the Italian portion of the mC4 before pre-training our IT5 models, as described in the following section.
+The original T5 models were pre-trained on the 750GB web-scraped English C4 corpus~\citep{t5}.
+C4 authors cleaned the corpus with heuristics to remove templated fillers, text deduplication, Javascript code, slurs and non-English texts.
+The multilingual counterpart of T5 adopts a similar procedure to create mC4~\citep{xue-etal-2021-mt5}, a multilingual version of C4 including 107 languages.
+While mC4 authors adopted a similar procedure, the language detection threshold is lowered to 70\% and other useful heuristics are omitted due to their brittleness across various character systems.
+As a result, the resulting corpus has an overall lower quality, with recent work finding 16\% of sampled mC4 examples having the wrong language tag, and 11\% not containing any linguistic information~\citep{caswell-etal-2022-quality}.
+For this reason, we perform a thorough cleaning of the Italian portion of mC4 before pre-training IT5.